llvm/llvm-zorg/llvmbisect/docs/llvmlab_bisect.rst

 should make sure your test explicitly sets anything which could impact the test (like the architecture).

-The other way this impacts your tests is that some packages are layed out differently than others.
-Most compiler packages are layed out in a "Unix" style, with ``bin`` and ``lib`` subdirectories.
+The other way this impacts your tests is that some packages are laid out differently than others.
+Most compiler packages are laid out in a "Unix" style, with ``bin`` and ``lib`` subdirectories.
 One easy way to see the package layout is to use ``llvmlab fetch`` to grab a build from the particular builder you are using and poke at it.
 For example::